Common Types of Semi Truck Accidents

 When truck cargo is not properly secured, this can pose a serious risk of injury to others sharing the roadway — including drivers, passengers, and pedestrians — if the cargo load falls out of or off the truck and causes a collision.

 It’s important to note that there are regulations concerning cargo loading to ensure that it is adequately secured and will not shift or come loose during truck operation.
 When any party (driver, cargo loaders, etc.) fails to adhere to the applicable regulations, or otherwise fails to exercise reasonable care in inspecting and handling cargo, then those who are injured by subsequent “lost loads” may have a right of action for damages under Florida law.

 Rollover accidents are among the more common types of truck accidents, and they often lead to catastrophic injuries and fatalities.
-According to a report conducted by the National Highway Traffic Safety Administration, rollover accidents accounted for nearly 20 percent of all fatal traffic crashes across the United States.
+According to a report conducted by the National Highway Traffic Safety Administration, rollover accidents accounted for nearly 25 percent of all truck crash fatalities across the United States.